HuuTaiNg/SpectrumSensing_RPNet/README.md

 ![RPNet architecture.](RPNet.png)

-The Python code and datasetprovided here are included in the under-review paper at IEEE Transactions on Vehicular Technology.
+The Python code and dataset provided here are included in the under-review paper at IEEE Transactions on Vehicular Technology.

 Hai-Trang Phuoc Dang, Huu-Tai Nguyen, Quoc-Viet Pham, Van-Ca Phan, and Thien Huynh-The, "Efficient Spectrum Sensing with RPNet+CLRu: Reducing Model Size for 5G-LTE Signal Identification," IEEE TVT, 2025.